ualib/agda-algebras/ualib_refs.rst

        MRNUMBER = {1275826 (95h:18007)},
        MRREVIEWER = {Ji{\v{r}}{\'{\i}} Ad{\'a}mek}
      }
+     @InProceedings {CruzFilipe:2004,
+       AUTHOR = {Cruz-Filipe, Lu{\'i}s and Geuvers, Herman and Wiedijk, Freek}, EDITOR = {Asperti, Andrea and Bancerek, Grzegorz and Trybulec, Andrzej}, TITLE = {C-CoRN, the Constructive Coq Repository at Nijmegen}, BOOKTITLE = {Mathematical Knowledge Management},
+       ADDRESS = {Berlin, Heidelberg},
+       PAGES = {88--103},
+       ABSTRACT = {We present C-CoRN, the Constructive Coq Repository at Nijmegen.
+It consists of a mathematical library of constructive algebra and analysis formalized in the theorem prover Coq.
+We explain the structure and the contents of the library and we discuss the motivation and some (possible) applications of such a library.}, ISBN = {978-3-540-27818-4}
+     }
      @MISC {Finster:2018,
        AUTHOR = {Eric Finster},
        TITLE = {Higher Algebra in Type Theory},